Klasse-Digitale-Grafik/30s-reel/README.md

 ## Submit your website

-1. Request a SFTP account to connect to our shared server
+1. Request a [FTP](https://github.com/Klasse-Digitale-Grafik/tutorials) account to connect to our shared server
 2. Go to the `content` directory
 3. Create a new folder like `YYYY-your-project-name`.
 Please note that you can only use `a-z0-9` and `-` characters